lsa-pucrs/donnie-user-manual/docs/godonnie/index.rst

         SPEAK “It’s impossible to move forward”
         END IF

-    In the example above, if the front distance from the robot is bigger than 3, the robot will move 1 step forward.
-If the distance is equal or smaller than 3, it will return: ``“It’s impossible to move forward”``
+    In the example above, if the front distance from the robot is more than 3, the robot will move 1 step forward.
+If the distance is equal or less than 3, it will return: ``“It’s impossible to move forward”``

     ::